Securitybits-io/blog.securitybits.io/content/post/2020-05-17-what-virtual-machines-am-i-running.md

 A simple windows 10 Pro host, with Python and visual studio installed.
 Since a lot of malware and C2 framework have moved on from Powershell into a more unmonitored .NET and Powershell-Less execution, there was a need to have a development machine which was easily restored to an original state when a project was completed, so that there was no lingering artifacts.
 During Red-Team engagements this is also a Lab which goes through heavy modifications whenever we learn something new from the client, in order to mimic our target environment as good as can be to come out successful in the end.
 My current project is .NET DLL injections into memory for which I'm doing a small write up, stay tuned!
 ### GooseTarget
 2 vCPU/4GB Ram/60GB Disk
-A standard windows 7/8/10 VM which is usually as default as can be, with the only modification is that i turn off sample submissions in the Group Policy so that i don't burn my applications pre-engagement.
+A standard windows 7/8/10 VM which is usually as default as can be, with the only modification is that I turn off sample submissions in the Group Policy so that I don't burn my applications pre-engagement.

 ## GooseLab
 Much like GooseDev subnet there's GooseLab, which is more of a static environment and a small domain playground to test new attacks and applications in a more controlled domain.
 Whats currently missing is actually a logging solution, which will probably be another Elastic-Stack and Winlogbeat.